-During the DEIR and DEMPr review period a Public Meeting (PM) will be held with the broader public and community members interested in the proposed project.
+During the DEIR and DEMPr review period a Public Meeting (PM) will be was held with the broader public and community members interested in the proposed project.
 The PM will allow I&APs the opportunity to be informed of the environmental findings as per the DEIR, the mitigation measures proposed and allowing them the opportunity to raise any issues / concern not yet raised to date.
-It is envisaged that the PM mentioned above will be held as follows:
+It is envisaged that the PM mentioned above will be was held as follows presented in Table 3-13 below.